 After that, you should click on the ‘Search for a gallery’ dropdown menu and select the gallery you published earlier.

-If you are using the classic editor (the older WordPress post editor), then you should click the ‘Add Gallery’ button that you will find under the post or page title.
+If you are using the classic editor, then you should click the ‘Add Gallery’ button located above the post editor toolbar.

 This will bring up a popup where you can select the gallery you just created and insert it into your WordPress post and page.